luzfcb/prime-indicator/README.md

 ### The icons look awful!
 I've added some icon options!
 Edit the config file which resides in `$HOME/.config/prime-indicator/prime-indicator.cfg` and change the option `iconset` in the `Appearance` section to one of the following options:
-* theme-default: uses icons provided by the icon theme you're using.
-Falls back to the color option if none is provided. (default)
+* `theme-default`: uses icons provided by the icon theme you're using.
+Falls back to the color option if none is provided (default)
-* symbolic: attempts to color the icons based on the GTK theme the system is using (depends on the theme's configuration)
+* `symbolic`: attempts to color the icons based on the GTK theme the system is using (depends on the theme's configuration, might not work at all)
-* color: full color icons (blue Intel logo and green NVIDIA logo)
+* `color`: full color icons (blue Intel logo and green NVIDIA logo)
+* `custom = <RGB Hex Color Code>` [Not implemented yet]: allows you to determine the color the icons should have using hexadecimal RGB values in the #`RR``GG``BB` format.
+You can select the color you want using many different utilities such as this (http://www.w3schools.com/colors/colors_picker.asp "HTML Color Picker")

 Installation